zbm-dev/zfsbootmenu/docs/index.rst

 Most or all of these software components may be available as packages in your distribution.

-Locally created ZFSBootMenu images use your your regular system kernel, ZFS drivers and user-space utilities.
+Locally created ZFSBootMenu images use your regular system kernel, ZFS drivers and user-space utilities.
 The ZFSBootMenu image is constructed using standard Linux initramfs generators.
 ZFSBootMenu is known to work and is explicitly supported with: